Skip to content

 }

-Now, this is all great, but where can we actually edit the config live while the game is running to see our changes reflected in the player movement?
+Now, this is all great so far, but where can we actually edit the config live while the game is running to see our changes reflected in the player movement?

-If at least one of the Windows you defined in Setup is marked as visible, Figgy will automatically open the :Debug Interface: for you.
+If at least one of the Windows you defined in Setup is marked as visible, Figgy will automatically open the Interface for you.

 Otherwise, you can open it manually with show_debug_overlay(true, true);, or use this little trick to open the overlay without the FPS window: